MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/generate-embed-token.md

 * **Edit** - Grant the user viewing and editing permissions (only applies when generating an embed token for a report).

-* **Create** - Grant the user permissions to create a report (only applies when generating an embed token for creating a report).
+* **Create** - Grant the user permissions to create a new report (only applies when generating an embed token for creating a report).

     For report creation, you must also supply the *datasetId* parameter.